rajiqxf2/nightmare-automation-ui-testing/README.md

 # nightmare-automation-ui-testing

-When I wanted to work on UI automation proof of concept using nightmarejs tool , I thought to choose one web application that can expose most of the nightmarejs usage methods , potential pit falls and limitations
+When I had to work on UI automation proof of concept using nightmarejs automation library , I thought to choose one web application that can expose most of the nightmarejs usage methods , potential pit falls and limitations

-Arunkumar muralidharan at Qxf2 suggested me to use https://weathershopper.pythonanywhere.com application which he has developed for teaching the QA automation purpose.
-Their goal was to develop a small web application that can help testers learn automation tool that can expose most of the programming challenges with respect to automation in one go
+Arunkumar muralidharan at Qxf2 suggested me to use https://weathershopper.pythonanywhere.com application which he has developed for training purpose on QA automation.
+Their goal was to develop a small web application that can help testers learn automation tool which can expose most of the programming challenges with respect to automation in one go

 I must say his application helped me in understanding and doing thorough proof of concept for nightmarejs tool